-If there are concerns that a child is at risk of significant harm an initial child protection conference may be convened.
+If there are concerns that a child is at risk of significant harm an initial child protection planning meeting may be convened.
 This brings together practitioners who have had contact with the child and their family such as:

 - social workers